 - You may not register or place yourself on the waitlist for another section of the same course as the waitlisted class.
 Example: if you are registered in English 1A, you cannot also be on the waitlist for a different section of English 1A.

 - You must meet the prerequisites for the waitlisted course.
-This means you must have completed the prerequisite course at this college with a grade of A, B, C or Pass (previously called Credit), or must have received prerequisite clearance from the college.
-(See the college website for Prerequisite information and instructions.)
+This means you must have completed the prerequisite course at this college with a grade of A, B, C or Pass (previously called Credit) or must have received prerequisite clearance from the college.
+See your college website for Prerequisite information and instructions.

 - You may not exceed your maximum allowable number of units including the units for the waitlisted course.
-Requests for unit overload must be approved by a counselor and filed with the Records Office.
+Requests for unit overload must be approved by a counselor.

 - You may not exceed the maximum allowable number of repeats for any class.

-- If you have waitlisted for an on-line or partially on-line class you will be able to log into the class for the first two weeks of the class only.
-If you have not officially registered into the class by the end of the 2nd week of the class, your access into the class will expire until you officially enroll.
+- Full-term Courses: If you have waitlisted for an online or partially online class, you will be able to log into the class for the first two weeks of the class only.
+If you have not officially registered into the class by the end of the second week of the class, your access into the class will expire until you officially enroll.